Ph.D. University of British Columbia, 2006

 CV: View CV

 Dr. Murawski is a fisheries biologist and marine ecologist involved in understanding the impacts of human activities on the sustainability of ocean ecosystems.
 He has developed approaches for understanding the impacts of fishing on marine fish complexes exploited in mixed-species aggregations.
-Additionally, his work on impacts of marine protected areas and other management options has formed the scientific basis for regulation.
-Such assessments can help inform investments to rebuild the Gulf of Mexico from effects of the oil spill, loss of juvenile nursery areas, nutrient enrichment, overfishing and other factors.
+Additionally, his work on impacts of marine protected areas and other management options has formed the scientific basis for resource management regulation both nationally and globally.
+Such assessments can help inform management regulations to rebuild animal populations from the effects of overexploitation, oil spills and other chemical contaminants, loss of juvenile nursery areas, nutrient enrichment, climate change and other stressors.

 Ernst B. Peebles